 India and Afghanistan have shared economic ties for thousands of years and the understanding of trade between the two countries is crucial to get an insight into what is a historical Central and South Asian connection.
-The biggest example of this historical connection which is embedded in the cultural psyche of both the countries is Rabindranath Tagore’s work called Kabuliwala.
+The biggest example of this historical connection which is embedded in the cultural psyche of both countries is Rabindranath Tagore’s work called Kabuliwala.
 The Afghan president Ashraf Ghani said in 2015 that “Rabindranath Tagore’s famous short story Kabuliwala has contributed more to brand Afghanistan which it could not do with billions of dollars.”

 India has been an inseparable part of the larger picture of the trade originating from and passing through Afghanistan.
 It will be crucial for us to look into the current trade relationship between India and Afghanistan to assess the situation better.
 As of now, India is Afghanistan’s second-largest export partner with a share of 40 per cent and bilateral trade between the two countries crossed the US$ 1.5 billion mark in the previous financial year.
-The prospect for better-developed trade relationship between the two countries looks promising but is also daunting at the same time.
+The prospect for a better-developed trade relationship between the two countries looks promising but is also daunting at the same time.
 The biggest hurdle in scaling the trade to new heights is geography.
 Afghanistan’s history and its present have been determined to a large extent by its geography as it is a landlocked country.
 Afghanistan has been the centre of trade routes towards South Asia from Central and West Asia.
 The only feasible land route to Afghanistan from India is through the Wagah-Attari border which cuts across the length and breadth of Pakistan.
 The task of securing the support of the Pakistani establishment for unhindered trade between India and Afghanistan seems impossible looking at the tenuous bilateral relations between India and Pakistan.
 This problem leaves us with the question -what alternatives are to be used in the presence of a hostile neighbour?

-One alternative is developing a direct connectivity with Afghanistan by bypassing Pakistan.
-To this effect, India is working on the Chahabar port in Iran to get land connectivity to Afghanistan so that the goods can be shipped from the Indian ports to the Chahabar port and then via land route to Afghanistan.
+One alternative is developing direct connectivity with Afghanistan by bypassing Pakistan.
+To this effect, India is working on the Chahabar port in Iran to get land connectivity to Afghanistan so that the goods can be shipped from the Indian ports to the Chahabar port and then via the land route to Afghanistan.
 However, the development of Chahabar port so far has been plagued with delays.

 As we know, Afghanistan is primarily an agriculture-based economy and therefore relies heavily on imports and foreign aid to keep its economy afloat.
 There is an urgent need for Afghanistan to become more self-reliant and the most feasible way to do that would be to encourage investment in the country and create local jobs.
 Afghanistan needs to take advantage of its geographic location by aiming to become a transit hub for energy and goods trade.
 However, this can be achieved only with political stability in the country and the frequently changing power equations within Afghanistan are a hurdle for achieving economic prosperity.